allanchua101/sana/doc-website/lambda/averaging/lambda-avg-ephemeral-storage-size.md

 # `sana lambda-avg-ephemeral-storage-size`

-is used to retrieve the average ephemeral storage size.
+is used to retrieve the average ephemeral storage size across all your Lambda functions.

 ```sh
 $ sana lambda-avg-ephemeral-storage-size